 Are there any programs which may interfere with Steam?

 The list below does not address every firewall application that could cause an issue, nor does it address viruses/spyware.
-Please see the Using a Firewall with Steam article and the Spyware, Adware, and Viruses Interfering with Steam article for further instructions if the issue persists after checking for the programs listed below.
+Please see the Using a Firewall with Steam article and the Spyware, Malware, Adware, and Viruses Interfering with Steam article for further instructions if the issue persists after checking for the programs listed below.

 Any applications running in the background may negatively affect your games or Steam itself.
 Certain applications can lead to more serious issues such as limited connectivity and game crashes.
 It is highly recommended that you close all background applications before launching Steam to ensure the best performance and stability.
 After you are done playing, feel free to re-enable these applications.